 Our data indicate that even at this relatively early developmental stage, transcriptional differences exist between the two stocks and affect pathways that are relevant to wild versus domesticated environments.
 Many of the identified differentially perturbed pathways are involved in organogenesis, which is expected to be an active process at the eyed egg stage.
 The dominant effects are more largely due to the maternal line than to the origin of the stock.
 This finding is particularly relevant in the context of potential introgression between farmed and wild fish, since female escapees tend to have a higher spawning success rate compared to males.

-Journal Genetics Selection Evolution: Volume 48
+Genetics Selection Evolution: Volume 48